 Welcome to Historic Crail Ranch!
-The buildings are open for guided tours only on Saturdays and Sundays in July, August and September and other times by appointment.
-However, the grounds are always open during daylight hours, weather permitting.
+The buildings are open for guided tours on Saturdays and Sundays June through September and other times by appointment.
+The grounds are always open during daylight hours, weather permitting for Self-Guided Tours.
 We invite you to walk around the grounds and buildings.
 Use this little guide to help you understand this treasure of Big Sky’s past, preserved by the community for your interest and education.
 Download printed version

 There’s so much more to see!
-We invite you to come back to the Crail Ranch and walk around the grounds and buildings with our trained tour guides from 12:00 p.m. – 3:00 p.m. on Saturdays and Sundays, July – September.
+We invite you to come back to the Crail Ranch and walk around the grounds and buildings with our trained tour guides from 12:00 p.m. – 3:00 p.m. on Saturdays and Sundays, June through September.

 Start at the small cabin.
 In the spring of 1902, Crail brought his wife, Sallie, and their three children, Eugene, Emmett and Lilian, up the logging road from Bozeman and moved them into this small cabin, which was already on the property.
 We do not know what they did with the extra space, although photographs indicate that Sallie’s father, Abraham Creek, was living with them.